ulab-uiuc/research-arcade/README.md

 ResearchArcade is a graph interface for academic tasks.
 It utilizes a coherent multi-table format with graph structures to organize data from different sources and multiple modalities.
 And it preserves temporal evolution at both the manuscript and community levels.

+# 🧭 Motivation

+Academic data is distributed across multiple platforms (e.g., ArXiv, OpenReview) and modalities (text, figures, tables, reviews).
+ResearchArcade unifies these heterogeneous data sources into a single graph-based interface to enable large-scale, structured, and temporal analysis of academic dataset.

 ### Core Features

 - **Multi-Source**: ArXiv (Academic Corpora) & OpenReview (Peer Reviews and Manuscript Revisions)